24 Oct 8 EMV Payment Processing Security Questions & Answers

 4. Why should you use an EMV-enabled device?

 Since October 2015, credit card counterfeit fraud liability has shifted to businesses that have not invested in EMV chip technology.
-Worldpay from FIS reports, “The merchant may be liable for any counterfeit fraud that occurs as a result of the transaction.”
+Worldpay reports, “The merchant may be liable for any counterfeit fraud that occurs as a result of the transaction.”
 Eye care practices not using EMV are more likely to be held financially liable for fraudulent transactions.

 5. Are chip cards safer than a magnetic stripe (or magstripe)?